Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 ### Plot twist: it's off by default

 Here's the part that surprises people.
-Even with all those modules ported, a normal NumPy build still uses the full C API.
+Those ported modules would be running on the Limited API right now, if it weren't for one meddling build option.
+A normal NumPy build still uses the full C API.
 The Limited API build is opt-in, and NumPy's top-level `meson.build` switches it off:

 ```
 project(